ZtereoHYPE/vulkan-raytracer/README.md

 This ray tracer uses GLFW to create the window and retrieve the vulkan surface.
 As it stands, the project depends on the C++ libraries `libglfw3` and `vulkan`.

-On Fedora, GLFW was built from source to work properly on Wayland as version 3.4 is not released yet in many package managers.
+On Fedora, GLFW was built from source to work properly on Wayland as version 3.4 is not released yet in the repositories.
+However, depending on your distribution simply installing GLFW from the package manager might work.

 #### Vulkan SDK
 A simple way of obtaining all the required vulkan libraries is installing the lunarg Vulkan SDK: https://www.lunarg.com/vulkan-sdk/